GsNrio/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 This current push is a function that concatenates two strings appending only the specified number of characters in thesecond string to the first.
 This current push is a function that copies a string the way strncpy does.
 This current push is afunction that compares two strings exactly like strcmp.
-THis current push is a function that reverses the content of an array of integers.
+This current push is a function that reverses the content of an array of integers.
-THis current push is a function that changes all lowercase letters of a string to uppercase.
+This current push is a function that changes all lowercase letters of a string to uppercase.
+This current push is a function that capitalizes all words of a string.